tusharkushwaha/tusharkushwaha/README.md

 - 🔭 I’m currently working on NEXT.JS Authentication
 - 🌱 I’m currently learning NEXT.JS and GRAPH QL
-- 👯 I’m looking to collaborate on Open Source
+- 👯 I’m looking to contibute in Open Source
 - 📫 How to reach me: kushwahatushar4@gmail.com